dufourc1/ML_CS433_project1/README.md

 ### Notes on `cross_validation` and `multi_cross_validation`

-We implemented two main functions in order to chose our model, and in particular to get an estimation of the prediction error.
+These are the two main functions inplemented in order to chose our model, and in particular to get an estimation of the prediction error.

-* `cross_validation(y, tx, k_fold, method, *args_method[, k_indices, seed])` compute the k-fold cross validation for the estimation of y using a the method-function stored (as pointer) in the argument `method`.
+* `cross_validation(y, tx, k_fold, method, *args_method[, k_indices, seed])` compute the k-fold cross validation for the estimation of `y` using a the method-function stored (as pointer) in the argument `method`.
 The arguments necessary for the `method` are to be passed freely after method.
 It returns `predictor, w, loss_tr, loss_te`, which are, in order, the predicting function, the mean of the trained weights, the mean of the train error and the estimate test error.

 * `multi_cross_validation(y, x, k_fold[, transformations=[[id, []]], methods=[[least_squares, []]], seed=1, only_best=True])` Perform automatically the cross validation on all the combinations of transformations in the `transformations` list (their parameters have to be passed as a list coupled with the transformation) and methods with changing parameters in the `methods` list (the coupled list have in this case to be a list of the tuples of parameters combinations to test.)
 It then plot the estimated losses (both on train and test) ans outputs `predictor, weight, losses_tr, losses_te, transformations_list, methods_list`.
 If `only_best=True`, those are the variables corresponding to the lowest test-error estimate, otherwise they contain the variables computed at each step.
 An implementation example can be found in the documentation.